zcash/zips/README.rst

 NU5 ZIPs
 --------

-This is the list of ZIPs relevant to the proposed NU5 Upgrade, which is planned to activate on Mainnet in January 2022:
+This is the list of ZIPs relevant to the NU5 Upgrade, which `activated on 31st May 2022 <https://z.cash/upgrade/nu5/>`__:

 - `ZIP 32: Shielded Hierarchical Deterministic Wallets <zip-0032.rst>`__ (updated)
 - `ZIP 203: Transaction Expiry <zip-0203.rst>`__ (updated)